Counting Hamilton cycles in product graphs

 This subject interested me even before I knew it had a name.

-Actually, it all started with Hamilton paths.
+Actually, it all started with Hamiltonian paths.

 The very beginning